snabbco/snabb/src/README.md

 *Optional*.
 Print a report of the current app status.

+— Method **myapp:start**

+*Optional*.
+Starts the app.

+At this point links and app name are set.
+The app has a chance to do additional initialization if needed.

 — Method **myapp:stop**

 *Optional*.
 Stop the app and release associated external resources.